TheLayersProject/Layers/README.md

 <img src="https://github.com/TheLayersProject/Layers/blob/main/images/layers_logo.svg?raw=true" alt="Layers Logo Image"/>

-Layers is a C++ library that provides a framework for user-customizable application themes. *Let users decide* how your applications should look.
+Layers is a C++ library that provides a framework for user-customizable application themes.
+Layers is built with the philosophy that users should have a say in how their applications look.
+It offers both developers and users more control over application aesthetics.

 ## Theme Framework

-The Layers theme framework offers a flexible and efficient system for customizing the look and behavior of applications.
-Developers who integrate Layers into their applications are encouraged to pass this flexibility down to their users.
+Layers introduces a theme framework that combines flexibility with efficiency.
+It's a practical solution for developers looking to offer customizable themes in their applications, and for users eager to personalize their app experience.

 ### Structured Theme Storage